 It’s this vulnerability that makes Cavill’s turn as the man of steel work so well, and it’s one of the many reasons I’m absolutely thrilled he’s getting another go at it in more Superman movies.
 When Man of Steel first came out, that vulnerability completely missed me.
 I was too distracted by the wanton destruction (and, frankly, by the terrible news judgment of Laurence Fishburne’s Perry White) to give the movie, and Cavill’s performance, a fair shake.
 But with the benefit of hindsight and the evolution of superhero movies in a completely different direction, I am delighted to have a changed relationship to this movie.
 Against a landscape of quippy sitcom actors in capes, Cavill’s is a thoughtful take on Superman, one that combines a sense of pure alienation with a stubborn drive to hope against all odds.
 To do this, the movie expertly plays his good looks and movie star charms against his big, sad eyes and constantly furrowed brow, in a dynamic combination that takes this character to soaring new heights.

 We’ve had many great versions of Superman over the years, and are due for many more, but Cavill’s tenure was cut off early.
-There’s more he can do with this character he loves so much.
-And this time, I’ll be ready for it, too.
+There’s more he can do, our could have, with this character.
+If somehow he ever gets another shot, he’ll be ready for it.
+I’ll be ready for it, too.